 An Anti-Bullying Culture Promotes Education

 The enforcement of an anti-bullying culture not only shines awareness on bullying, but it also lets perpetrators know that targeting other people will not be allowed or tolerated under any circumstances whatsoever.
 No student should be afraid to attend school.
 Millions of children should not be bullied each year, and every teacher should be able to see bullying for the scourge that it is.
-Teachers who are unable to understand why bullying is a problem have no place in the education system.

 An Anti-Bullying Culture Tackles Workplace Harassment